bmacadam-sfu/bmacadam-sfu.github.io/_pages/cv.md

 Education
 ======
-* B.S.
+* B.Sci.
 (Honours) in Mathematics and Statistics, University of Prince Edward Island, 2013
 * Ph.D in Computer Science, University of Calgary, 2022

 Work experience